Francisco Cabrera (baseball): 1992 National League Championship Series

-Cabrera is best known for his two out game-winning pinch hit off Stan Belinda in the 9th inning of the 7th and deciding game of the 1992 National League Championship Series that put the Braves into the World Series.
-Cabrera hit a line drive over shortstop Jay Bell on a 2–1 pitch to left field that scored David Justice and a slow footed Sid Bream, who barely beat a left-field throw from Barry Bonds to win the pennant for the Braves.
-Amazingly, before this pinch hit, Cabrera had batted only ten times during the 1992 season.
-This marked the end of the three-year divisional championship run of the Pittsburgh Pirates, who after the 1992 season lost Bonds, Doug Drabek, and other key players from those championship teams.
-The Pirates did not have another winning season until 2013.
+Cabrera is best known for his two out game-winning pinch hit off Stan Belinda in the ninth inning of the seventh and deciding game of the 1992 National League Championship Series that put the Braves into the World Series.
+Cabrera hit a line drive over shortstop Jay Bell on a 2–1 pitch to left field that scored David Justice and Sid Bream, who barely beat a left-field throw from Barry Bonds to win the pennant for the Braves.
+Cabrera had batted only ten times during the season.